 Fasten the loose part of the buckle at the end of the shoulder strap into its counterpart on the side of the backrest.
 The buckle must again make an audible click.
-Use the safety pads.
+Slide the safety lock.

 Tighten the shoulder straps more comfortably and away you go!